Calling All Patients and Caregivers: Share Your Perspective On Prescription Drugs

 Advocating for Patient-Driven Policy Solutions

-Compromising Patient Access
+May Compromise Patient Access

 Cost reviews create a new incentive structure for payers that could compromise patient access to the selected medications due to increased utilization management or reshuffling of formularies.

-Creating Barriers to Care
+Possible Barriers to Care

 Focusing singularly on drug prices ignores the complicated nature of our healthcare marketplace and fails to resolve the underlying factors that lead to higher costs for patients.